alfert/coverex/README.md

 The usual log levels of `Logger` application of Elixir are available.

+## Running Coverex

+If you have configured Coverex as described above you can run Coverex as a drop-in replacement for the regular coverage mechanism of mix:

+    $> mix test --cover

+The coverage reports are found in the `cover` directory or what you have configured as coverage directory as explained in the docs of the `Mix.Tasks.Test` task.

 ## Contributing

 Please use the GitHub issue tracker for